procount/pinn/joy_keys.md

 To identify which buttons are supported by your joystick/gamepad, enter the recovery shell by pressing "ctrl-alt-F2" and login with the username/password of root/raspberry.
 At the command prompt type `tail -f /tmp/debug`.
 You can now press each button in turn on your joystick/gamepad and note down which JOY codes are produced.

+# New Joystick file format

+After V3.5.4, the joystick configuration files have changed, although the old style will still work to a certain extent.

+PINN will now search for a joystick configuration file based on the name of the joystick and the number of channels it supports.
+The name of the file is formatted as "JoystickName_xA_yB.json" where x and y are the number of the Analog and Digital channels respectively.
+You will find this name in the debug log.
+If the configuration file cannot be found, PINN will use the default joy_keys.json file instead with the default key mappings.

+The calibration codes are no longer used and this section can be omitted.

+## Inputs section

+A new section to define the inputs has been added.

+Here is an example of how this inputs section will look:

+    "inputs": {
+        "A_btn":                [0,1],
+        "B_btn":                [1,1],
+        "X_btn":                [2,1],
+        "Y_btn":                [3,1],
+        "L1_btn":               [4,1],
+        "R1_btn":               [5,1],

+        "L2_axis":              [2, 1, -30000],
+        "R2_axis":              [5, 1, -30000],

+        "DLeft_axis":           [6,-1],
+        "DRight_axis":          [6, 1],

+        "DUp_axis":             [7,-1],
+        "DDown_axis":           [7, 1],

+        "Select_btn":           [6,1],
+        "Start_btn":            [7,1],
+        "Home_btn":             [8,1],

+        "LAnalog_btn":          [9,1],
+        "RAnalog_btn":          [10,1],

+        "LAnalogLeft_axis":     [ 0, -1, 6000],
+        "LAnalogRight_axis":    [ 0, 1, 6000],
+        "LAnalogUp_axis":       [ 1, -1, 6000],
+        "LAnalogDown_axis":     [ 1, 1, 6000],

+        "RAnalogLeft_axis":     [ 3, -1, 6000],
+        "RAnalogRight_axis":    [ 3, 1, 6000],
+        "RAnalogUp_axis":       [ 4, -1, 6000],
+        "RAnalogDown_axis":     [ 4, 1, 6000]
+    },

+The format of this file is as follows:

+        "InputName_type":    [ id, direction {, deadzone} ],

+### Input Name & type

+The inputName name can be whatever you like, but it is best to stick to the defined joy-code names defined above.
+The inputName must end with either '_btn' or '_axis' to indicate its type to determine its behaviour.

+### ID

+The id is the number of the input channel as given by the joystick.

+### Direction

+The direction of the button type (_btn) must always be 1 as the button has a default value of 0 which changes to 1 when pressed.
+Analog channels (_axis) are centred at 0 and send positive values when moved in one direction and negative values when moved in the opposite direction.
+These are mapped to 2 different buttons with the direction=1 representing the positive axis and direction=-1 representing the negative direction.

+### Deadzone

+The optional deadzone value can serve 2 different purposes for analog channels.

+Some joysticks give a definite 0 value when centred, whilst others jitter around.
+A positive deadzone value can be used to stop the jitter, since any value between +/- deadzone is forced to zero.

+Some joystick analog channels are called triggers, which default to -32767 and increase in value through 0 to +32767 when pressed.
+These can be indicated by a negative deadzone value.
+When the joystick is below the deadzone value, it is reported as a 0, and a 1 when above the deadzone value.

+## Multiple buttons

+It is now possible to map multiple joystick channels to the same key by adding an array of joystick button names.
+For example:

+        "mouse_left":   ["LAnalogLeft_axis","RAnalogLeft_axis"],

+Here, both the Left analog and Right analog joysticks are mapped onto the mouse_left function.
+This is a convenience function only and may not work fully for all button or axis functionality.

+## Multiple Joysticks

+PINN can support 2 joysticks and use both of them simultaneously.
+However, some joysticks appear as 2 devices, so if one of those is detected first, it will take up both slots.
+In that case, try changing the order they are plugged into the Pi after it has booted.